Motorist freed by fire crews following crash in Clacton

-A MOTORIST was freed by fire crews after being left trapped following a crash.
+A MOTORIST was freed by fire crews after being left trapped following a crash in Clacton.

 He added: "On arrival crews reported that one person was trapped inside their vehicle following the incident, which involved one other vehicle.